API Guidelines

 Conventions and Payloads

-• Paths should name the resource collection in plural form, such as /v1/sites.
+kebab-case(lowercase with hyphens), such as/v1/sites. - Paths should name the resource collection in plural form, such as

-• All API responses must be in JSON format.
+snake_case, such assite_id. - All API responses must be in

 Date Formatting